Our fifth newsletter marks the anniversary of Charles Darwin setting sail aboard HMS Beagle.

 Concerning Darwin's dealings with this tragic creature.

-An inquisitive fox, since named after its collector.
+Darwin kills a rare and inquisitive creature, since named after its collector.

 It's like confessing a murder.
 I have been a self-confessed 'Darwin groupie' for almost a quarter of a century, yet, until this year, I had never read what is supposed to be his most accessible book, 'The Voyage of the Beagle'.